Assessment Moderation Policy

 • When a person is marking the first time

-• When a fail mark is given for an assessment task weighted over 40%
+• When a “fail” mark is given for an assessment task weighted over 40%

-When a unit is delivered in multiple modes or locations within a Semester or when more than one marker is assigned to an assessment task one of the following moderation processes must be adopted:
+When a unit is delivered in multiple modes or locations within a semester or when more than one marker is assigned to an assessment task, one of the following moderation processes must be adopted:

 • Second marking – A sample of assessed items will be marked a second time by another academic staff member.
 The items chosen for second marking should be representative and be a number equal to the square root of the total number of assessed items or five items, whichever is the larger.
-If there are sufficient inconsistencies within the sample than all items may be required to be re-marked.
+If there are sufficient inconsistencies within the sample then all items may be required to be re-marked.

 • Blind double marking – The moderator is not informed of the previous marker’s grade.
 If the marks given by the two markers are within 10% of each other, the final mark is the average of the two.
 If the marks differ by more than 10% a third marker examines the work.
-The markers may then discuss the marks to arrive at a consensus result of the median of the three marks is taken as the final mark.
+The markers may then discuss the marks to arrive at a consensus result of the median of the three marks to be taken as the final mark.

 • Cross marking – Where the unit is delivered in multiple locations or modes the marking is shared across all locations/modes so that one person marks all of the same assessment task for all locations/modes.

-Stage 3: Assessment Review and Evaluation
+Stage 3: Assessment Review and Student Evaluation

 • Grade Distribution reports (with comparative data from previous deliveries)